 If you’re looking for a colorful addition to your saltwater aquarium, the coral banded shrimp might be a good choice for you.
-Members of the Stenopus genus got their common name from their red-and-white striped body and claws; they’re a fascinating addition to the aquarium!
+Scientifically known as Stenopus hispidus, this one gets its common name from its red-and-white striped body and claws.
+A colorful and fascinating addition to the aquarium!

 Keep reading for everything you need to know about keeping coral banded shrimp in your own tank.

 |Name (Common, Scientific)||Coral banded shrimp, banded coral shrimp, banded prawn, boxer shrimp, banded cleaner shrimp, Stenopus hispidus|

 |Minimum group size||1|

 Coral banded shrimp natural habitat & description

 Although it looks just like one and bears the name, the coral banded shrimp is not actually a true shrimp.
 Still, it’s closely related to them!

 This species was obviously named for its banded coloration, which is red and white with hints of purple.
 It grows to a maximum size of around 2.5”, with the male being the smaller of the pair.

 Coral banded shrimp carry an impressive pair of pincers, which they’ll raise in defense if any fish or invert gets too close for comfort.
 That’s why they’re also referred to as boxer shrimp.